 What are the distinctions between sacred sexuality, normal enjoyment of sex, kinky pleasures, and perversions?

-Kinky is the feather, and perverted is the whole chicken.
-But really, if you think playing with a feather is kinky, then you should probably stay away from the kink scene.
-There is a huge sex positive movement all over the world, and Tantra (or rather Neo Tantra, the Swinging Lifestyle, and Kink & Fetish, are three distinct, but sometimes overlapping sub-cultures that are sex positive.
-I went to a kink party a few months ago, and was introduced to what is largely a BDSM scene.
 I am fascinated by the deep vulnerability that I have long realized to be the only space in which true healing and change happens.
 In the BDSM community extreme protocols are in place.
-Safety and consent are paramount, and the people all seem to be really mature, progressive and also plain and simply normal, with a very healthy and open minded and accepting attitude towards others and their sexual predilections.
+Safety and consent are paramount, and the people all seem to be mature, progressive and also plain and simply normal, with a very healthy and open minded and accepting attitude towards others and their sexual predilections.
 Time does not allow us to look at the psychological implications of exploring the realms of submission and dominance.
-Revisiting trauma is known to be necessary to expunge it from your cells, and consensual exploration in safe vulnerability can do this.
-Much of the BDSM scene seems to me a revisiting without much resolution.
-Trauma and abuse is clearly a closed circuit that is not easy to escape from.
-Someone in the BDSM community told me that 90% of them were abused as children.
+Revisiting trauma in a safe and empowering setting is known to help to expunge it from your being, and consensual exploration in safe vulnerability can do this.

 I would support Reich’s ideas that our social ills are a result of repressing the libido from an early age.
-These social ills in his view are fascism, and the results of authoritarianism, and the suppression of free will and determinism for the masses.
-The very obvious results perceivable by many health professionals are sexual repression and the deteriorating health of the physiological system and emotional and psychological health, but also of the incidences of violence and perversion in the forms of rape and child abuse and the myriad forms of misogynistic behavior in the streets, homes and work places of the world.
+These social ills in his view are fascism, authoritarianism, and the suppression of free will of the masses.
+The very obvious results perceivable by many health professionals are sexual repression and the deteriorating health of the physiological systems, and emotional and psychological health, but also of the incidences of violence and perversion in the forms of rape and child abuse and the myriad forms of misogynistic behavior in the streets, homes and work places of the world.
 The prevalence of prostitution, and the porn industry, shows a massive interest and need for sex work and yet those are also rife with exploitation.
 The healthier outlets for this need are the previously mentioned sex positive sub-cultures, and all three are seen as deviant or perverted and the participants either face being ostracized, or have to keep their activities secret.

 What is acceptable and what is not?
 Where is the line between naturism/nudity and public sex?
 I found an open secret in France once when googling public sex.
 I found some secretly filmed scenes on porn sites, of a place called Cap D’Agde in France.
 A Wikipedia search revealed the history of this family-owned farm that became a camp site and popular beach many decades ago, that become a naturist camp site.
 Naturism is big in Europe, family orientated nudism.
 No funny business.